-Residential uses in the eastern, commercial portion of the Plan Area are envisioned to be of a more urban in nature.
+Residential uses in the Plan Area are envisioned to be of an urban nature.
 A range of residential types are encouraged, including multifamily and single-family attached units, upper story residential units as part of mixed-use development, townhouses, flats, and live/work units.
 Anticipated residential projects include development of vacant sites, construction of new buildings within excess parking areas of existing commercial sites, or conversion of commercial space into residential space (including conversion of hotels/motels).
 High Density Residential land use designations in the Plan Area provide a minimum density of 13 units per acre but do not include a maximum density.
-Compliance with design guidelines and standards will determine the appropriate and feasible number of units which can be accommodated on a given site.
+Compliance with Development Standards and Design Guidelines will determine the appropriate and feasible number of units which can be accommodated on a given site.

-A range of residential types are encouraged, including multifamily housing.
+A range of residential types are encouraged in the Plan Area, including multifamily units.